 As soon as you spend any time in Trinity Hall you’ll notice the friendly atmosphere that exists here.
-Undergraduates, graduates, fellows and staff alike all enjoy the vibrant community spirit present within the College.
+Undergraduates, postgraduates, fellows and staff alike all enjoy the vibrant community spirit present within the College.

 A Cambridge college is much more than just a collection of beautiful buildings: it is a place where you’ll live, study and socialise.
 The College provides a base for student life, offering a range of facilities including:

 - College-owned accommodation for students

 - Food and drink from the cafeteria, coffee shop and bar

 - Library open 24-hours a day, all year round